 Preview size & tracking

-You can change the point size by pinching with two fingers on your trackpad or magic mouse, or use the slider in the toolbar.
-To change the tracking (the uniform space between characters) hold the Options key while pinching, or click the numbers next to the slider to switch to the tracking slider.
+Change the preview size by pinching with two fingers on your trackpad, or use the slider in the toolbar.
+To change the tracking (the uniform space between characters) hold down the Option key while pinching or while adjusting the slider.
+Alternatively click the numbers next to the slider to toggle between the size (blue) and tracking (orange) slider.

-Check the baseline, descender, cap-height and x-height of your fonts.
+Check the baseline, ascender, descender, cap-height and x-height of your fonts.

 View the glyph curves in detail by showing font outlines.

-Discover every little detail using Font Compare.
-Right click on a preview and choose ‘Compare’ to start the compare mode, or choose the ‘A/B’ button on the font detail view.
+Discover every little difference using Font Compare.
+Right click on a preview and choose AB button on the font detail view.to start the compare mode, or choose the

-The compare bar below the toolbar allows you to toggle the overlay (A/B) or stop comparing (x).
+The compare bar below the toolbar allows you to toggle the overlay AB or stop comparing with x.
 If you have collected some fonts you can quickly switch comparing between them by clicking the font name in the compare bar.